CES gadget show: How watching TV will change in the 2020s

 “Bets have been made and billions of dollars have been spent on content,” said Peter Csathy , founder and chairman of digital media consulting firm CreaTV Media.
 “Those numbers will only go up as all these Goliaths and then the new guys coming on board are all looking for ways to break out.”

-Katzenberg and Quibi CEO Meg Whitman, the former CEO of Hewlett Packard Enterprise, will use a Wednesday keynote to provide details on Quibi, which is investing $1 billion on new shows, with backing by all the major movie studios.
+Katzenberg and Quibi CEO Meg Whitman, the former CEO of Hewlett Packard Enterprise, will use a Wednesday keynote to provide details on Quibi, which is investing $1 billion on new shows with backing from all the major movie studios.

 Short for “quick bites,” the mobile-first service is designed to be watched for a just a few minutes at a time.
-Video programs are broken into 10 minute “chapters” — ideal for on-the-go viewers with limited attention spans.
+Video programs are broken into 10 minute “chapters” — about the same length as broadcast TV segments between commercial breaks — intended for on-the-go viewers with limited attention spans .

-Innovations to be shown at CES include allowing full-screen viewing regardless of how the phone is held.
-Normally, there’s wasted space when the phone is held vertically because video is typically horizontal.
-Quibi says viewers will be able to switch back and forth seamlessly, even in the middle of the program.
-Quibi also plans to automatically adjust a video’s lighting and bring up subtitles with a quick tap.

 Quibi will also preview some of its 20 new shows, including “Chrissy’s Court,” a Judge Judy-style show from Chrissy Teigen.
 It is also debuting with movies and other content like news and weather.
 Quibi launches April 6 for $5 a month with ads and $8 without.